soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 ## Receiver Test Harness

 The receiver code can be compiled as a test harness.
 What this means is that instead of outputting the normal output signals, statistics are displayed on a 16x2 LCD screen about the packet success rate.
-To enable Test Harness mode, un-comment the following line in TestHarness.h.
+To enable Test Harness mode, uncomment the following line in TestHarness.h.
 No output will go to servos, flight controller, etc. when in test harness mode.

 ```//#define TEST_HARNESS```